NaveenPaluru/Segmentation-COVID-19/readme.md

-# Anam-Net : Anamorphic Depth Embedding based Light-Weight CNN for Segmentation of Anomaliesin COVID-19 Chest CT Images
+# Anam-Net : Anamorphic Depth Embedding based Light-Weight CNN for Segmentation of Anomalies in COVID-19 Chest CT Images

 Folders and Files Descritions